enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 ### Talk 7: Part 2 Statistical Analysis

-Why do we add Ones columns to the  X design Matrix?
+Why do we add Ones columns to the  X design Matrix? #unclear
 	In case of a single subject analysis

 What are the two dimensions of the X design Matrix?
 	The row dimension (n) is the time vector function
-	The column dimension (p) contains the parameter that influence the intensity of the BOL signal We convolve the HRF with the BOLD signal to get one column per conditions.
+	The column dimension (p) contains the differents experimental design data like sound activated, or light on that influence the intensity of the BOL signal
+We convolve the HRF with the BOLD signal to get one column per conditions. #reformulate

-During the convolution, what is LTI? #unclear
+During the convolution, what is LTI?
 	![[Pasted image 20220701103125.png]]
+	It's the algorithm that we use, to transform a one time signal like (light ON for 10ms) into the BOLDr/HDR that he will create
 How do we convolve a signal time point ?
 (Think one point with an intensity) into a Hemodynamic Signal.
 	1. We  split the input into different intermediate signals (with diffre)
 	2. You scale the intermediate inputs by the intensity of the input.
 	3. Let's say there's 3  intermediate input.
 THey all get assign a HDR funcion.
 So we have 3 HDR function, seperate by different time frame
 	4. In the end, we just sum all of those intermediate response to have the shaep of the final response

-Why do the X design matrix stay consistent through out different voxels, why is that, that different Voxel still have the same X design matrix?
-Does the B values of the X matrix don't change at all with different voxels?
-What kind of values are contained in the X-design matrix and especially in the Beta dimension
-WHat's a block design
+WHat's a block design #unclear
 	Stimuli are rpesnetend after each other ex: 20 times at a particular condition (A) #unnecessary

 Why is there (mathematically) a large dependency between regressors?